Born in Eastleigh near Winchester, I have spent much of the past twenty years based in London.

 Inspired by the brilliance and philosophy of photographers such as Cartier Bresson, Jacques Henri-Lartigue, O Winston Link, and Frank Hurley, my work continues to evolve.

-I am fascinated by the integration, or conversely, the loneliness of people in city and urban environments.
+I am fascinated by the the loneliness of individuals in city and urban environments.
 This is reflected by many of my images here on this website.

 Recent work has included shooting editorial features of runners engaging with a wide range of landscape environments.
 This work has been published in several European countries.

 Over the past five years, I have been producing an ambitious non-commissioned documentary project entitled 'Recovering The Past' to coincide with the centenary commemorations of the Great War.
-Confirmed for exhibition in 2017 at the eminent 'In Flanders Fields Museum', Ypres, Belgium, in December 2015, I was given the honour of exhibiting 'Recovering The Past' at the Palais Des Nations in Geneva.
+Exhibited in 2017 at the eminent 'In Flanders Fields Museum', Ypres, Belgium, in December 2015, I was given the honour of exhibiting 'Recovering The Past' at the Palais Des Nations in Geneva.
 More recently, the project has been the proud recipient of funding from the Queensland State Government.